 Connect the columns with wall girts and eave purlins.
 Before securing, make sure that all columns are plumb (truly vertical).
-Then temporarily brace the bay to make sure the columns stay plumb.
+Then temporarily brace the bay as per Appendix F: Temporary Bracing to make sure the columns stay plumb.
 Pro Tip!
-Use ratchet strapping to temporarily "x-brace" the bay until final x-bracing is installed in step 5.
+Use ratchet strapping to temporarily "x-brace" the bay until the final bracing, moment frames or sheeting is installed.